BrickMMO/hackathon-set/Infinitiy-Gauntlet.markdown

 ### Description

-The official [Infinity Gauntlet](https://www.lego.com/en-ca/product/12-grimmauld-place-76408) LEGO® set has a built in intaractive feature.
-When the back of the bulding is push torwards the front, the two front buildings slide open up to reveal a third.
+Tony Stark's [Infinity Gauntlet](https://www.lego.com/en-ca/product/nano-gauntlet-76223) from Avengers Endgame.
+We will add lights in the infinity stones and a moto in the base to make the whole hanf spining  LEGO® set has a built in intaractive feature.
 ![Infinity Gauntlet](images/Infinity-Gauntlet.webp)

 > <smalll>LEGO (n.d.).
 LEGO 12 Grimmauld Place.
 Retrieved August 7, 2023, from [https://www.lego.com/en-ca/product/12-grimmauld-place-7640](https://www.lego.com/en-ca/product/12-grimmauld-place-7640)</small>